jrfaudree/HOM/rq.md

 7. Tell us a little about the life of John Bolyai (1802-1860)
 8. Tell us a little about the life of Nicolai Ivanovitch Lobachevsy (1793-1856)

+________
+For Friday 14 April

+1. Give us some interesting facts about Leonhard Euler.
+2. Give us some interesting facts about Carl Friedrich Gauss.

 <div style="padding-bottom: 40px"></div>